japinol7/the-codemaster/README.md

 	    > Some objects and NPCs in the game represent their difficulty, utility, power, or effectiveness by using colors.
           These are such colors ordered from lower to higher:
             > Green:  Low level items or NPCs.
             > Blue:  Medium level items or NPCs.
             > Yellow:  Better than medium level items or NPCs.
             > Red:  High level items or NPCs.
 	> Player movement:
 	    > You just can move left, right or jump.
 	> Player level up:
 	    > You can level up by gaining experience points.
 	    > When you level up you improve your skills:
             > Currently, you just get skills when you level up to level 2.
-              That is what you get:
+              This is what you get:
                 > Energy Shield A
                 > Vortex of Doom B spell, in slot 1.
                 > Vortex of Doom A spell, in slot 2.